 The ortho mode was implemented.
 The

-last 2 changes made me realise that none of the changes/additions to
+last 2 changes made me realize that none of the changes/additions to

 ThanCad have been trivial.
-They needed cosiderable effort, because of
+They needed considerable effort, because of

 their relationships to the other parts/mechanisms of ThanCad.